Skip to Content

 Plates, Forks, Cutting Board, and Knife

 We brought a couple of camping plates and our trusty camping sporks to eat off of.
 Having a cutting board and knife to cut up veggies, sausage and cheese was also helpful.
-We have this fancy (and amazing) Snow Peak cutting board and knife set.
-It folds down so it doesn’t take up much space.
+We have this cutting board and knife set.
+It folds in half and the knife stows inside!

 Reusable Food Containers and Ziploc Bags